Phone: (519) 253-3000 ext. 3836

 Office: Room 3342A, Leonard & Dorothy Neal Education Building

 Professor, Ph.D.
 University of Alberta

-Dr. Starr’s research and academic interests primarily focus on educational issues concerning children with autism spectrum disorders and their families.
+Dr. Starr’s research and academic interests primarily focus on educational issues concerning children with special educational needs, and specifically those with autism spectrum disorders and their families.
 Her work has included an evaluation of a parent education program for parents with children newly diagnosed with autism spectrum disorders (ASD), a study of parental perceptions of the education of children with autism spectrum disorders, a two-year outcome study examining stability and change among high-functioning children with autism spectrum disorders.
-Most recently, she has examined different aspects of transition to kindergarten of children with ASD and other exceptionalities with colleagues both in Canada and Australia.
-Her current research projects concern the transition to kindergarten for children with autism spectrum disorders from culturally diverse families, and transition to school from early intervention for children with disabilities in Melboune, Australia.
+In recent research she has examined different aspects of transition to kindergarten of children with ASD and other exceptionalities with colleagues both in Canada and Australia.
+Dr. Starr is currently developing a course on mental health in the classroom for preservice teacher candidates focusing on mental health literacy for teachers.

 - 80-591 (33) - Single Subject Research Design